Industry Marketing

 What should roofing Google Ads optimize for?

-The best primary signals are qualified calls, booked inspections, issued estimates, sold jobs and job value where the data is reliable.
-Clicks, phone taps and raw calls can be useful diagnostic metrics, but they are too shallow for serious optimization.
+Useful primary signals include qualified calls, booked inspections, issued estimates, sold jobs and a consistent job-value signal where the data is timely, reliable and permitted.
+Clicks, phone taps and raw calls remain diagnostic metrics because they do not show whether the inquiry became qualified or commercial work.

 What are the most common roofing keyword exclusions?